Amazon Cloud Cam Hands-On Camera Review

 - Indoor Use Only

 While Cloud Cam isn’t perfect, it has a lot going for it.
-I give it a thumbs up.
+We give it a thumbs up.
 It provides a consistent live streaming experience with almost no lag.
 Geofencing works the majority of the time, making the task of arming and disarming the camera think less and person detection helps cut down on false alarms.
-It’s Cloud Cam’s responsiveness that makes it so appealing, and the price (which I’ve seen range from $99-$120) doesn’t hurt either.
+It’s Cloud Cam’s responsiveness that makes it so appealing, and the price (which we’ve seen range from $99-$120) doesn’t hurt either.
 If you’re interested in Cloud Cam, head over to Amazon.com for more information.